💡 Feature request or something not working? Email us — we read and respond to every message.

 Do Photographers Need to Charge Tax?

-In the United States, photography tax rules vary significantly by state.
-Some states tax photography services as a service, others treat it as a sale of tangible goods (prints), and some have no sales tax at all.
-Check your state's specific rules:
+In the United States, photography tax rules vary by state.
+Some states tax photography as a service, others treat it as a sale of tangible goods (prints), and some apply different rules depending on whether you're billing for digital or physical deliverables.

-• Pakistan: Freelance photographers exporting to international clients are generally exempt from sales tax on exported services
+• Pakistan: Freelance photographers exporting services to international clients are generally exempt from sales tax on those exported services

 How to Create a Photography Invoice in 60 Seconds

 Open InvoFree's free invoice generator.
 Add your photography business name and logo, enter the client's details, and list each service as a separate line item.
-Select your tax rate, add your payment details in the Notes field, and click Download PDF.
-Your professional photography invoice is ready to send immediately.
+Select your tax rate, add your payment details and copyright notice in the Notes field, and click Download PDF.
+Your invoice is ready to send immediately — no account, no subscription, no watermark.

-Choose from 6 professional templates — Classic, Modern, Minimal, Creative, Bold, or Corporate — to match your photography brand.
+Choose from 6 professional templates — Classic, Modern, Minimal, Creative, Bold, or Corporate — to match your brand.
+Every template works for deposit invoices and final invoices alike.

 Create Your Photography Invoice Now